Knowledge-Grounded Self-Rationalization via Extractive and Natural Language Explanations: Evaluating Faithfulness

-Comprehensiveness measures whether the extractive rationales contain all the necessary signals for the prediction.
-It is measured as the change in accuracy between cases when the full input was used for the prediction vs.~when the extractive rationales were explicitly dropped (or masked for images) from the input before making the prediction.
-A higher difference indicates a higher extent of faithfulness.
-Sufficiency measures whether the extractive rationales are enough for the model to make the decision.
-This is calculated as the difference in accuracy between cases when the full input was used for the prediction vs.~when \textit{only} the extactive rationales were used.
-A closer to zero value indicates a higher degree of faithfulness. \Cref{tab:rationales-faith} shows that extractive rationales in \ours{}~are both comprehensive and sufficient.
+For ERs, faithfulness metrics are more studied than NLEs in the literature \cite{DBLP:conf/acl/DeYoungJRLXSW20, DBLP:journals/tacl/JacoviG21}, and both necessary and sufficient conditions for faithfulness exist. \citet{DBLP:conf/acl/DeYoungJRLXSW20} introduced two metrics for measuring faithfulness in ERs: \textit{comprehensiveness} (necessary condition) and \textit{sufficiency}.
+Comprehensiveness is measured by the change in task accuracy between the case when the full input is used for the prediction by the original model and the case when the ERs (from the original model) are dropped (masked for images) and the model is retrained on these new instances (with dropped ERs).
+A higher difference (maximum 1) would indicate a higher extent of faithfulness.
+Sufficiency can be calculated as the difference in accuracy between the case when the full input is used for the prediction and the case when \textit{only} the ERs (from original model) are used to retrain the model.
+A closer to zero value indicates a higher degree of faithfulness.
+For \ours{}, we extend this to the selected knowledge snippets to also analyze their comprehensiveness and sufficiency for the task prediction. \Cref{tab:rationales-faith} confirms solid comprehensiveness (high values) and sufficiency (close to zero) for both ERs and selected snippets.

+A baseline for checking faithfulness of ERs and knowledge selection is to check their sufficiency and comprehensiveness with respect to a \textit{random} selection of input tokens as ER and a random selection of knowledge snippets. \Cref{tab:rationales-faith} shows that \ours{} achieves better comprehensive and sufficiency as compared to a random baseline. \ours{} also outperforms all models reported in \citet{DBLP:conf/acl/DeYoungJRLXSW20} in both metrics.